forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 # Lab 6: Extra Credit

-## How to publish my scoped application to an update set
+## How to publish your scoped application to an update set
 When you publish an application, it creates an update set with the current version of all the application configuration records.

 1. In the left navigation bar **System Applications -> My Company Applications**.